Learn to call upon the composed mindset

-Practicing the Composed mindset has specific benefits for people with various DiSC styles.
-For example, D styles can choose Composure to keep from overwhelming more reserved colleagues, and i styles can help safeguard relationships by not giving in to strong emotions when that is not appropriate for the situation.
-For C styles, lack of Composure doesn’t usually manifest in big emotions or outbursts, but may shine through in a dissatisfied tone or eye rolls, communication styles that tend to shut the conversation down.
-For S styles, Composure helps create a calm and harmonious environment.
+Practicing the composed mindset has specific benefits for people of different DiSC styles.
+For example, D styles can choose composure to keep from overwhelming more reserved colleagues, and i styles can help safeguard relationships by not giving in to strong emotions when that is not appropriate for the situation.
+For C styles, lack of composure doesn’t usually manifest in big emotions or outbursts, but may shine through in a dissatisfied tone or eye rolls, communication styles that tend to shut the conversation down.
+For S styles, composure helps create a calm and harmonious environment.

-The ways in which the Composed mindset can help each DiSC style meet its goals is examined in detail in each personalized Agile EQ profile.
+The ways in which the composed mindset can help each DiSC style meet its goals are examined in detail in each personalized Agile EQ profile.

 - avoiding rash decisions in the heat of the moment